Please refer to the the Respite Care 101 page.

 No, CRC is a “resource and referral” coalition, we do not provide any direct care services.
 We can, however, assist you in locating a respite service in your area.
 Search the Online Resource Finder to find respite providers in your community.

-Additionally, we award Community Grants to agencies that providing respite services in an effort to respond to the respite care needs of Colorado's family caregivers of individuals with special needs, chronic conditions, older adults, foster children and kinship relations (i.e. grandparent and grandchild).
+Additionally, we award Community Grants to agencies that provide respite services in an effort to respond to the respite care needs of Colorado's family caregivers of individuals with special needs, chronic conditions, older adults, foster children and kinship relations (i.e. grandparent and grandchild).
 Inquire with your provider what scholarships or grants are available for funding respite.

 Federal programs (like Medicaid and Medicare) that are managed at the state level have complex rules and eligibility requirements.
 Rules and regulations vary by state and often by county.
 In order to get the best guidance possible, contact your Medicaid Office or Department of Human Services.
 The CRC's Respite Care Navigation Guide is a resource to help family caregivers understand different funding streams, and how to access respite care.
-This guide is a prototype.
-The final guide, complete with proper formatting and graphic design elements, will be available in fall 2018.

 There are several reasons why families decline respite care.
 Some of the most common things said by families include: